peterschindler/peterschindler.github.io/index.md

   energies.append(h2.get_potential_energy())
 print(energies)#eV
 ```
-here `cutoffs` is a list of energy cutoffs and the for loop iterates over each entry and then adds it to the (at first empty) `energies` list.
+here `cutoffs` is a list of energy cutoffs and the for-loop iterates over each entry and then adds the calculated energy to the (at first empty) `energies` list.

+### Displaying results and analysis ###
+Now we can plot the results with `matplotlib` and also using the `time` package we can get a little bit insight on how long the calculations
+are taking when we increase the energy cutoff.<br/>
+Further, we can get the electron density by `calc.get_all_electron_density(gridrefinement=4)`, then sum over the *x*-direction and plot a 2D contour plot.

 ### Resources ###

 1. [Atomic Simulation Environment](https://wiki.fysik.dtu.dk/ase/)